pudly/schmopera-hugo/content/articles/talking-with-singers-blythe-gaissert.md

 Yes, definitely, because of the subject matter.
 With _As One_, people have told me it's the first opera they’ve seen.
 They come to see it out of curiosity or because they have a trans family member or friend.
 Then they would like to see another opera.
 It's a much more diverse audience as far as their musical taste.
 They're not hard-core opera fans.
 So much contemporary music is influenced now by things like electronica, rock music, jazz.
 We're coming to a place where the opera that’s being composed is without genre, in that way, influenced by so many other kinds of music.

-## You also perform with a classical alt-rock group called the Knells.
+## You also perform with a classical alt-rock group called The Knells.
 Can you talk about that, and about doing that kind of crossover work?

-The group was founded by Andrew McKenna Lee who has a doctorate from Princeton in composition.
+[The group](http://theknells.com/) was founded by Andrew McKenna Lee who has a doctorate from Princeton in composition.
 He's played his solo guitar works with the LA Phil and he's produced a lot of David Little's work.
 There’s a great amount of interest in Europe for our music.
 We've had inquiries but we're usually too busy to drop everything and fly to Europe but now we’re going to a big festival in Portugal in May.
 It feeds another part of me and gives me inspiration.
-I like thedifferent ways I can experiment vocally.
+I like the different ways I can experiment vocally.
 It's a lot of fun.

+> I find influence not always in classical music.

 If it works to do other music and is helping the person to express themselves, I don't see a problem.
 I was told in my training by various people that I shouldn't be doing other things.
 I'm really glad I didn't listen because I am the artist that I am and have come to the point that I have come to where I feel like I have a different way of saying things that is completely valid.

 Because I feel I have the training, it doesn't affect me technically in a negative way.
 It's actually been very positive, especially for new music, because it's given me a wider palate of colors to use when creating something.

-## How important is the acting part of opera to you?
+## How important to you is the acting part of opera?

 It's essential.
 I like to say I'm a singing actor.
 Obviously in opera, you have to be able to sing and you have to be able to express the text vocally in the best way.
 The acting is part of that.
 In my teaching, I always say if you really embrace what you’re saying in the text, it will help you sing better.
 It deepens the commitment physically.
 You’re going to engage your body, and your breath too, in a more complete way.
 It's so important.